coinspect/learn-evm-attacks/test/Reentrancy/GMXProtocol/README.md

 ## Possible mitigations

-1. Restrict Direct Vault Access
+1. Restrict Direct Vault Access:

     Remove the ability to call `increasePosition` directly on the Vault contract.
-All position operations should be forced through authorized router contracts (PositionRouter, PositionManager) that properly handle state synchronization.
+All position operations should be forced through authorized router contracts (`PositionRouter`, `PositionManager`) that properly handle state synchronization.

-2. Atomic Global Short Data Updates
+2. Atomic Global Short Data Updates:

     Calculate and update `globalShortSizes` and `globalShortAveragePrices` together atomically in a single location, rather than having the logic split between different contracts.

-3. Gas-Limited ETH Transfers
+3. Gas-Limited ETH Transfers:

     Implement gas limits on ETH transfers (e.g., 2300 gas) to prevent recipient contracts from executing arbitrary code during the transfer.
 This gas limit could be configurable through governance to allow adjustments if needed, but should default to a value that only allows basic receive functions without complex logic.

 ## Sources and references